GxDevMan/SecureInfoStore/README.md

 enable efficient searchability.
 The app’s encryptor window allows you to generate multiple keys for securing different messages.
-These keys can encrypt text, which can then be saved to text files or other storage media. dditionally, the project offers file encryption, providing a reliable way to securely store your files.
+These keys can encrypt text, which can then be saved to text files or other storage media.
+Additionally, the project offers file encryption, providing a reliable way to securely store your files.

 Logo used is made by Maniprasanth